githubteacher/everyone-august/katherine-bruce-elcerrito.md

 - If you like more "luxury" cinema experiences a la the Alamo Drafthouse, catch a movie at the Cerrito Theater.

 ### Places to Avoid

+- Be careful on the more isolated trails after dark, especially if you're alone.
+El Cerrito is a pretty safe town, but there have been muggings reported up there in the last few years.